dovidgef/automate_meckano/README.md

 * Right click on icons > Click properties
 * Customize target to correct path for your system

+##### You can create a scheduled task that will run the login script when your computer is unlocked:

+1. Start > Administrative Tools > Task Scheduler
+2. left pane: select Task Scheduler Library
+3. right pane: click Create Task...
+(NOTE: this is the only way to get the correct trigger)
+4. in the Create Task dialog:
+  * General tab -- provide a name for your task
+  * Triggers tab -- click New... and select On workstation unlock
+  * Action tab -- click New... and click Browse... to locate your script
+  * Conditions tab -- uncheck Start the task only if the computer is on AC power

 ##### Turn Off Hibernate
 Turn off Hibernate so that the computer goes to sleep instead of hibernating on logout:
 * Open cmd with administrator rights